The Salieri Rumor and Why Gossip Matters

 10. Edmond Michotte, La Visite de R. Wagner à Rossini (Paris 1860) (Paris: Librairie Fischbacher, 1906), 25–26 (my translation).

-11. For further examples of scholarship tracing how women’s contributions to and exclusion from the biographical and reception narratives surrounding canonical male composers in this period, see Tom Beghin, The Virtual Haydn: Paradox of a Twenty-First-Century Keyboardist (Chicago: University of Chicago Press, 2015); and Rebecca Cypress and Nancy Sinkoff, eds, Sara Levy’s World: Gender, Judaism, and the Bach Tradition in Enlightenment Berlin (Rochester, NY: University of Rochester Press, 2018).
+11. For further examples of scholarship tracing how women’s contributions to and exclusion from the biographical and reception narratives surrounding canonical male composers in this period, see Tom Beghin, The Virtual Haydn: Paradox of a Twenty-First-Century Keyboardist (Chicago: University of Chicago Press, 2015); and Rebecca Cypess and Nancy Sinkoff, eds, Sara Levy’s World: Gender, Judaism, and the Bach Tradition in Enlightenment Berlin (Rochester, NY: University of Rochester Press, 2018).

 12. Linda Shaver-Gleason, “Not Another Music History Blog!Musicology Now, Dec.
 23, 2016.
 If any readers are unfamiliar with Shaver-Gleason’s blog, Not Another Music History Cliché, please spend some time reading it!
 In addition to providing thoughtful criticism and context for many more recent instances of musical gossip, Linda was also a devoted champion of questioning accepted wisdom and received narratives within both academic and public musicology.